aoljaca/CS-305/README.md

 # What about the process of working through the vulnerability assessment did you find challenging or helpful?

 I found it difficult to spot all of the false positives.
 I found it helpful that the scanning tool made a easy to read report for you that also had code to suppress false positives.
+There was also lots of information online and on the OWASP website on how to use the scanning tool.
+This made it easier to understand and how to work with it.

 # How did you approach the need to increase layers of security?
 What techniques or strategies would you use in the future to assess vulnerabilities and determine mitigation techniques?

 I changed the connection from HTTP to HTTP so that data is encrypted and cant be seen or changed during transfer.
-In the future I will rely on manual inspection and relaible scanning tools to find security vulnerabilities.
+In the future I will rely on manual inspection and reliable scanning tools to find security vulnerabilities.
+There are many layers that go into increasing security such as input validation, client-server architechture, secure API's, and more.

 # How did you ensure the code and software application were functional and secure?
 After refactoring code, how did you check to see whether you introduced new vulnerabilities?